 It is most unlikely that any new library legislation will be framed specifically for convenience in gramophone record provision.
-The fact that (as with all "subject departmental" schemes) only large areas with great resources could provide really comprehensive stocks of records will not commend itself to legislators, who tend to regard the library service as a pawn which can be thrown to the small authorities to leave them something to justify their existence having lost all the "important" services: we must look forward to a number of the future library service will form the channel for it, 'very many of the future, as well as the existing, public libraries will be quite incapable of themselves efficiently operating a special service such as a record library.
+The fact that (as with all "subject departmental" schemes) only large areas with great resources could provide really comprehensive stocks of records will not commend itself to legislators, who tend to regard the library service as a pawn which can be thrown to the small authorities to leave them something to justify their existence having lost all the "important" services: we must look forward to a number of the future library authorities being of 40,000 population or less) It is obvious that, whilst the public library service will form the channel for it, 'very many of the future, as well as the existing, public libraries will be quite incapable of themselves efficiently operating a special service such as a record library.